iotaledger/bee-rfcs/text/0001-bee-network/0001-bee-network.md

 # Unresolved questions

-- Should we use different error types for different functions in the connection?
-- Use associated types in traits instead generics?
-- Do we need the PeerConnection enum, or could we go directly with Connection trait or maybe an trait object which can be stored in the map of the router?
-- Should we use [u8] for message or is it indeed better to use the `Message` type?
+- Should we use &[u8] as parameter for the send function and Vec<u8> as parameter for the receive function, or instead use a `Message`(enum) type?